pytorch/captum/docs/extension/integrated_gradients.md

                       [0.0000, -1.3371]], grad_fn=<MulBackward0>)
 approximation_error (aka delta): 0.005693793296813965
 ```
+In addition to the parameters described above integrated gradients also allows to specify
+integral approximation type with the argument `method` which accepts the following values:
+`riemann_right`, `riemann_left`, `riemann_middle`, `riemann_trapezoid` and `gausslegendre`.
+The latter approximates the fastest and is used as a default approximation  method.
+Besides approximation type the user can also specify the number of approximation
+steps using `n_steps` input argument.
+The latter can be used to find a tradeoff
+between approximation speed and the accuracy.

 ### More details on how to apply integrated gradients on larger DNN networks can be found here